 - Know the office location and telephone number of the department in which they are enrolled.

-- Keep their personal information (local address, telephone number, and e-mail address) updated with the Institute.
+- Maintain accurate personal information (local address, telephone number, and e-mail address) with the Institute.

 - Become familiar with the catalog, Student Handbook, and curriculum requirements for their designated majors.
 Know how prerequisites and co-requisites will affect course sequencing and scheduling.
 (These resources are available in print and online.)